sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the docker container is in `disabled` status.

-### 2.2.3 Restart Docker Container per crash of critical process
+### 2.2.3 Restarting Docker Container per Crash of Critical Process
 The design principle behind this auto-restart feature is docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
 Restarting the entire container ensures that configuration is reloaded and all processes in the container